-The paper is organized as follows.
-In Sect.~\ref{sec:mechanisms}, we introduce mechanisms of non-Hermitian sensing, highlighting the differences between EP-based and universal non-Hermitian approaches as well as the comparison to the Hermitian counterparts.
-In Sec.~\ref{sec:noise}, we explicitly investigate the impact of various technical noise on the measurement precision of non-Hermitian sensing.
-Section~\ref{sec:information} develops an information-theoretic perspective through quantum and classical Fisher information.
+The remainder of this paper is structured as follows.
+In Sec.~\ref{sec:mechanisms}, we review the core mechanisms of non-Hermitian sensing, highlighting the distinctions between EP-based and alternative dynamical non-Hermitian approaches, alongside a comparison with the Hermitian counterparts.
+Sec.~\ref{sec:Advantage} elucidates the general principle under which non-Hermitian sensing protocols yield significant practical advantage.
+The impacts of various technical noise sources on the measurement precision are systematically scrutinized in Sec.~\ref{sec:noise}.
+We further establish an information-theoretic perspective based on Fisher information in Sec.~\ref{sec:information}.
 Finally, Sec.~\ref{sec:discussion} summarizes our findings and discusses the implications for experimental realization.